-If it is necessary to apply touch-up paint on areas of the finish that have been scratched or damaged the powder material supplier should be contacted for their recommendation of the proper touch-up material to use.
+If it is necessary to apply touch-up paint on areas of the finish that have been scratched or damaged contact a Boston Whaler dealer for their recommendation of the proper touch-up material to use.

 Single component Acrylic Enamel (spray enamel) touch-up paint is commonly used for repair of minor damage in the powder coated finish.
 In some cases a two-component catalyzed paint system may be required to achieve the desired repair.
 In all cases, perform a color and adhesion test in an inconspicuous area of the finish to assure compatibility before applying the paint to the damaged area.